wp-plugins/simple-history/readme.txt

 Simple History shows recent changes made within WordPress, directly on your dashboard or on a separate page.

-The plugin works as a log/history/audit log/version history of all (most, anyway) events that occur in WordPress.
+The plugin works as a log/history/audit log/version history of the most important events that occur in WordPress.

 For example:

-* see what articles have been created, modified or deleted
+* see what posts and pages that have been created, modified or deleted
 * see what attachments have been uploaded, modified or deleted
 * see what plugins that have been activated or deactivated
 * search through the history/log to find the change/post/article you are looking for